mirkobunse/ComfyCommons.jl/index.md

 <p style="margin-left: 6%"><big>Keep your kernel alive</big></p>

-Do not call `julia myscript.jl` from the command line repeatedly to execute some script that you develop currently.
+Do not call `julia myscript.jl` from the command line repeatedly to execute some script which you develop currently.
-Doing so will result in the kernel shutting down immediately after each call.
-You will not benefit from the JIT compilation because on every call of `julia myscript.jl` the kernel will have to compile everything.
+It would result in the kernel shutting down immediately after each call.
+You would not benefit from the JIT compilation because on every call of `julia myscript.jl` the kernel will have to compile everything.

 If you would like to run that same script repeatedly, start `julia` (without arguments)